mvte/cs336_hw3/README.md

 - `./gradlew --console plain run --args="[db_url] [db_username] [db_password]"`

 Change the url, username, and password as needed.
-Note that you only need to provide the hostname and port, since `jdbc:mysql://` will be prepended.
+Note that you only need to provide the hostname, port, and schema, since `jdbc:mysql://` will be prepended.

 ## Random Data Generation
 All tables, except for departments, were loaded into the database by iterating with prepared statements.